 Another option available through the Surrogate’s Court Procedure Act, is the ability to designate a Standby Guardian for minor children through the execution of a document called a Designation of Standby Guardian.
 By signing this document, you can designate and authorize the appointment of a guardian who will take over the care of your children in the event of your physical incapacity, mental incapacity, or death.
 From the time your designated guardian begins acting, they have sixty days to petition to Surrogate’s Court for appointment as legal guardian of your children.
 The Designation of Standby Guardian document is typically executed when the children’s only parent is seriously ill or in a dangerous line of work, such as the military.

 Planning for the care of your children should unquestionably be part of your Estate Plan.
 An experienced estate planning attorney can aid you in creating and executing Estate Planning documents necessary to ensure that the wishes you have for the care of your children are carried out upon the death or incapacity of you and your wife.
-Learn everything you need to know about estate planning for parents of minor children or download our guide.
+Learn everything you need to know about estate planning for parents of minor children.